artur-fy/private_reverse_geocoder/README.md

 cd hintless_pir

 # Checkout the version this project was built with
-git checkout b8f4c3a  # Based on IACR ePrint 2023/1733
+git checkout 4be2ae8  # Based on IACR ePrint 2023/1733

 # Build the Python bindings (optimized)
 bazel build -c opt //hintless_simplepir:hintless_pir_cpp.so
 ```

-**Note:** If you don't specify a commit, using `main` branch should also work.

 ### 2. Copy the Compiled Library